-Drive about 2.7 miles beyond the visitor center and turn left into the Squaw Flat Campground.
+Drive 2.7 miles past the visitor center and turn left into the Squaw Flat Campground.
 The road will soon fork; bear left toward Campground A for trailhead parking and access.
 There is also trailhead parking and access from Campground B, but this adds additional mileage and climbing before reaching the main trailhead area at Campground A.

 Canyonlands National Park